QuadSpinner/Gaea-Docs/source/Guide/02-Graph/1-Graph.md

 ## The Infinity Graph

-Gaea's advanced graph based workflow is the key to creating sophisticated terrains.
+Gaea's advanced graph-based workflow is the key to creating sophisticated terrains.
 This open-ended workflow gives you the flexibility to create almost any kind of results that you want.

 ### What are nodes?

-If you have not used node based workflows before, it may look intimidating, but it isn't.
+If you have not used node-based workflows before, it may look intimidating, but it isn't.
 Gaea provides a very artist friendly workflow where you are not required to create complex graphs to get good results.

 Each node is a heightfield processor that performs a single task.
 By connecting several nodes, you can create an elaborate program or "recipe" for creating a complex process.
 Some nodes provide more than one output and input.
 These additional "ports" can be used for more sophisticated processing of your terrain.